Education Policy, Organization & Leadership, EdD

 Off-Campus Programs

-The Ed.M., Ed.D., and C.A.S. degree options within the Education Administration and Leadership graduate concentration with Principal Endorsement option are offered in the Chicago region.
-An Ed.D. degree cohort also is available with a Superintendent Endorsement option.
-The Ed.M. and Ed.D. degree options are offered in an Online programs for students in the following graduate concentration areas: Diversity & Equity in Education, Global Studies in Education, Human Resource Development, and Learning Design and Leadership.
-Requirements for the off-campus and online programs are identical to the on-campus degrees..
+The Ed.M., Ed.D., and C.A.S. degree options within the Education Administration and Leadership graduate concentration with Principal Endorsement option are offered in a hybrid format, with two Saturdays a semester on campus in the first two years.
+An Ed.D. and C.A.S degree cohort is available with a Superintendent Endorsement option with one course per semester in the Chicago region and one course online in the first two years.
+The Ed.M. and Ed.D. degree options are offered in an online format for students in the following graduate concentration areas: Diversity & Equity in Education, Global Studies in Education, Human Resource Development, and Learning Design and Leadership.
+Requirements for the off-campus and online programs are identical to the on-campus degrees.

 Facilities and Resources